-The BBSRC National Capability in Genomics is jointly administered by the Platforms and Pipelines and Scientific Computing Groups at EI.
+The BBSRC National Capability in Genomics is supported by the Genomics Pipelines Group at EI.
 Recognising that the infrastructure to deliver high-throughput genomics projects extends beyond a well equipped lab, the National Capability in Genomics is backed by some of the most capable HPC systems installed in the UK.

 The National Capability was established with four guiding objectives:

 - Provide an effective next-generation sequencing capability and state-of-the-art computing facility

 - Operate a competitive facility focused on service quality to allow BBSRC and other UK bioscience researchers to work with EI to deliver world-class research that is aligned with BBSRC strategic priorities

 - Generate scientific impact by developing and providing cutting edge laboratory protocols and access to the latest technologies

 - Be a national resource for responding to emergencies and provide surveillance capability where genomics or bioinformatics expertise is required, e.g. in the event of a pathogen outbreak